SomeKittens/gustav/README.md

 // optional, and the coupler does come with a default gustav.coupler(new GustavRedis(), 'myRedis');

-// SInce we've specified a Redis coupler, the following automagically knows to listen to the `demo-in` channel and push any events down the workflow
+// Since we've specified a Redis coupler, the following automagically knows to listen to the `demo-in` channel and push any events down the workflow
   .from('demo-in')
   // Vanilla transformer node .transf('someTransfNode')